HuihanYang-Arya/DDA4210_Group_project/README.md

 * We preprocess the data (for this part the details will be provided later) and make our own dataset https://huggingface.co/datasets/JerryMo/image-caption-blip-for-training.
 The dataset contains around 2500 pictures with 135MB.

+* For more details about dataset app, please check https://github.com/RickLin616/sd-annotation-app

 * For convenient training, you may also need a dataset with smaller size.
 Here are two ways you could do:

     1. tune the parameter max_train_samples in `config.json`.